 You Are Not Alone, And You Are Not Broken

-“People with BPD are like people with third-degree burns over 90% of their bodies.
+“People with Borderline Personality Disorder are like people with third-degree burns over 90% of their bodies.
 Lacking emotional skin, they feel agony at the slightest touch or movement.”

 —Marsha Linehan, BPD specialist and creator of dialectical behavior therapy (DBT)

 It’s not easy to move through the world when you expect pain around every corner.
 But, if you’ve been diagnosed with BPD, it’s likely you’ve felt vulnerable and rejected for most of your life.